 An audience of listeners is a powerful thing.
-Our research shows that people are more engaged and attentive when listening on Spotify compared to other forms of media — both to the music and podcasts they’re streaming, and the ads they hear.
-A recent survey found that consumer receptivity to ads on music streaming services and podcasts both increased last year.1
+Our Sonic Science research shows that people are more engaged and attentive when listening on Spotify compared to other forms of media — both to the music and podcasts they’re streaming, and the ads they hear.
+A recent Kantar study found that consumer receptivity to ads on music streaming services and podcasts both increased last year.1

 That is, until now.
 At Spotify, we believe that the future of digital audio — including advertising — is interactive.
 That’s why we’ve introduced CTA cards: visual, clickable companions to audio ads on Spotify.
 Here’s what that means for advertisers.

 Podcast advertising 101